Adventure and Outdoor Fun for Adults

 “This place is a life changer, if you get offered the chance to go, take it, you will learn so much about yourself and others”

-Adult courses are group activity courses are for those aged 18 or older who may be visiting the centre on their own, or with a small group of other adults where all members of the party are over 18 years old.
-The activities will be run in groups of up to 12 people.
+Adult courses are for those aged 18* or over who may be visiting the centre on their own or with a small group of other adults.
+The courses are of 3 different durations and run on set dates through the course of the year.

 Weekends (3-nights, Friday – Monday with 2 full days of activities)

 Midweeks (4-nights, Monday – Friday with 3 full days of activities)

 Full weeks (7-nights, usually Saturday – Saturday with 6 full days of activities)

 Participants may be an individual coming on their own and require no, or very low levels of support, or an adult who requires care support coming with a friend, family member, or professional carer.
 We ensure that everyone has a challenging and adventurous stay, while also having the opportunity to socialise and make full use of our facilities.
 Where possible we match different ages and physical abilities in activity groups together**.